De coherence for a heavy particle interacting with a light one: new analysis and numerics: Preliminaries

 Let us recall some elementary notions of quantum mechanics and fix some notation.
 The state of a pair of quantum particles in space dimension $d$ can be represented by a function $\psi$ in $L^2 (\mathbb{R}^{2d})$ called the ``wave function'', whose norm equals one, to be interpreted according to the well-known Born's rule: given $\Omega_1, \Omega_2 \subseteq \mathbb{R}^d$, the quantity $\int_{\Omega_1} \int_{\Omega_2} |\psi (X, x) |^2\,dx\, dX $ is the joint probability of finding the heavy particle in the domain $\Omega_1$ and the light one in $\Omega_2$ after a measurement of their positions.
 In order to detect and measure the decoherence, one has to study the probability density $\int_{\RR^d} | \psi (X,x)|^2\, dx$ of finding the heavy particle at a point $X$, averaged on the position of the light one.

-As already stated, we assume that the ratio of the masses of the two particles is small, and moreover fix for the analytical investigations the mass of the heavy particle to $M=1$, while the mass of the light particle will be denoted by $m = \varepsilon \ll 1$.
-In fact, for scaling reasons in Section 5 the mass $M$ will be set to be different from one.
+As already stated, we assume that the ratio of the masses of the two particles is small, and fix the mass of the heavy particle to $M=1$ for the analytical investigations, while the mass of the light particle will be denoted by $m = \varepsilon \ll 1$.
+In the numerical section (number 5) however we will choose different values for $M$ for scaling reasons.

 We assume that the interaction between the two particles can be modeled by a regular, rapidly decaying and non-negative potential $V$, that depends on the distance between the two particles only.
 Due to the regime of small mass ratio, in order to obtain a non-trivial evolution for the heavy particle, we suppose that the strength of the interaction is of the order of the inverse of the mass ratio ($\varepsilon^{-1}$).
-More precisely, as this choice simplifies the analysis and does not affect the results, we define the coupling constant as $\varepsilon^{-1} (\varepsilon + 1)$, that is the inverse of the reduced mass of the two-body system.
+More precisely, as this choice simplifies the analysis and does not affect the results, we define the coupling constant as $\varepsilon^{-1} (\varepsilon + 1)$, which is the inverse of the reduced mass of the two-body system.

 Under such assumptions, the time evolution of the two-body wave function $\psi_\ep (t,X,x)$ is given by (\ref{SCH2D}), associated with the initial condition